-You can read the digital version of the book for FREE either here on this site or in the form of this photo album on Facebook.
-And there’s also a downloadable PDF version of the book available for $6.
+You can read the digital version of the book for free here on this site.
+And there’s also a downloadable PDF of the book available for $6.

 This poster is another presentation of Crime Against Nature.
 It combines an image of the work with the text from the book to create a punchy little meme that sums up the point of the project: that we don’t know as much about what is actually natural as we think we do!